instagift/instagift-apidocs-v2/source/index.md

 Parameter | Required | Description
 --------- | --------- | -----------
 amount_to_redeem_cents | false | Amount to redeem.
-If none is passed, the entire certificate face value is redeemed.
+If none is passed, the entire certificate face value is redeemed. redemption_location_id | false | Location where the certificate is being redeemed

 ### Response